pjanthony2001/tp/docs/DeveloperGuide.md

 1. Currently, names must be unique and must only contain alphanumeric characters.
 This means different languages and special characters are not allowed, and we are planning to include these in the future.

 2. There is currently no method for new user to clear or find schedules quickly.
 We are planning to add these commands and expand the capability of this feature in the future.

+3. Currently, the user can only schedule an event with a single date format.
+We aim to improve the user experience by adding more allowed date formats.